-Studies to determine traffic patterns of Navy and non-Navy vessels in the Study Area were conducted by the Center for Naval Analysis (Mintz, 2012a; Mintz & Filadelfo, 2011; Mintz & Parker, 2006).
-SeaLink data from 2009 for U.S. Navy and non-military vessels was used, which included Navy surface vessels, cargo vessels, bulk carriers, commercial fishing vessels, oil tankers, passenger vessels, tugs, and research vessels.
-SeaLink data includes only vessels over 65 ft. in length so smaller navy vessels and pleasure craft are not included, and vessel position records in SeaLink are much more frequent for Navy vessels than for commercial vessels.
-Therefore, the Navy is likely overrepresented in the data and the reported fraction of total energy is likely the upper limit of its contribution (Mintz, 2012a; Mintz & Filadelfo, 2011).
+Studies to determine traffic patterns of Navy and non-Navy vessels in the Study Area were conducted by the Center for Naval Analysis (Mintz & Parker, 2006; Mintz & Filadelfo, 2011; Mintz, 2012).
+The most recent analysis covered the period 2011-2015 (Mintz, 2016) and included U.S. Navy surface ship traffic and non-military vessels such as cargo vessels, bulk carriers, commercial fishing vessels, oil tankers, passenger vessels, tugs, and research vessels.
+Caveats to this analysis include that only vessels over 65 ft. in length are reported so smaller Navy vessels and civilian craft are not included, and vessel position records are much more frequent for Navy vessels than for commercial vessels.
+Therefore, the Navy is likely overrepresented in the data and the reported fraction of total energy is likely the upper limit of its contribution (Mintz & Filadelfo, 2011; Mintz, 2012).